benchristel/OGTRTA/README.md

 Second, the resulting structure is difficult to parse in real time.
 It's a bit of a logic puzzle to deduce which modifiers attach to which modifyees.

 Finally, some ambiguity about modifier attachment is normal in natural languages, and in many cases it is unclear even to the speaker which word a modifier should attach to.
 In the sentence _the suspect murdered the man in his bedroom_, does the prepositional phrase _in his bedroom_ attach to _the man_, or is it an adverbial modifier on _murdered_?
 Practically, it doesn't matter.
 The meaning is nearly the same in either case.

+### Agreement

+One way to reduce ambiguity about modifier attachment is to require modifiers to _agree_ with the modified noun.
+Agreement assumes that each noun is assigned a "class", and both the speaker and listener know what class any given noun is in.
+In European languages, the classes are generally masculine, feminine, and (sometimes) neuter, and are assigned to nouns arbitrarily.
+But this is by no means the only possibility.
+For example, many languages distinguish between animate and inanimate nouns.
+Tamil divides the world into [rational and irrational beings](https://en.wikipedia.org/wiki/Tamil_grammar#Rationality) (and children are irrational!)
+And [Swahili has 15 different noun classes](https://en.wikipedia.org/wiki/Noun_class).

+English has very minimal agreement (an animacy distinction in third-person pronouns only).
+But for the sake of making the idea concrete, let's imagine what English would be like with modifier agreement.

+Let's suppose that "bird" and "fish" are in different noun classes - e.g. "bird" is in the noun class for warm-blooded vertebrates ("class W"), and "fish" is in the noun class for cold-blooded vertebrates ("class C").
+Predicates modifying class-W nouns infix **-ey-** before their last vowel.
+Predicates modifying class-C nouns infix **-imm-** before their last vowel.
+Here are the results:

+- **\*edhen meleyen** "yellow bird"
+- **\*pesh melimmen** "yellow fish"
+- **\*am edhen mayeth pesh melimmen mimmowr** "the bird eating the big yellow fish"

 ### Post-Complement Adverbial Phrases